Haivision/srt-rfc/draft-sharabayko-srt.md

 ## Handshake Messages {#handshake-messages}

+SRT uses UDP system protocol as an underlying connectionless transport protocol.
 SRT is a connection-oriented protocol.
 It embraces the concepts of "connection" and "session".
-The UDP system protocol is used by SRT for sending data and control packets.
+Every SRT session starts with the connection phase, where peers exchange configuration parameters and relevant information by the means of SRT handshake control packets.

 An SRT connection is characterized by the fact that it is: